 Damages Recoverable in Forklift Accidents

 Like many other personal injury cases, if you have sustained injuries as a result of a forklift accident, you may be entitled to monetary compensation.
-If you are a worker who is injured by a forklift while on the job, you should submit your claim to your employer’s Workers’ Compensation insurance company.
-Worker’s Compensation is designed to help you avoid financial distress during your recovery.
-Under the law, Workers’ Compensation will pay your medical expenses as well as lost wages until you can return to work.
-While Workers’ Compensation is well-intended to limit your financial exposure, it was not designed to compensate you for your pain and suffering.
-This is precisely why you need to call the lawyers at Basch & Keegan – they know how to get you all the money you deserve.
+If you are a worker who is injured by a forklift while on the job, you should submit your claim to your employer’s workers’ compensation insurance company.
+Worker’s compensation is designed to help you avoid financial distress during your recovery.
+Under the law, workers’ compensation will pay your medical expenses as well as lost wages until you can return to work.
+While workers’ compensation is well-intended to limit your financial exposure, it was not designed to compensate you for your pain and suffering.
+This is precisely why you need to call the lawyers at Basch & Keegan LLP — they know how to get you all the money you deserve.

 If you were not working at the time of the accident, you should submit all medical bills to your health insurance company.
 Your damages will include loss of income (past and future), pain and suffering, and medical expenses/costs.
-The damages that might be available to you will depend on the facts surrounding the forklift accident, so it is important that you speak with a qualified forklift accident attorney right away.
-The attorneys at Basch & Keegan are experienced forklift accident attorneys who will aggressively litigate your case to maximize your recovery.
+The damages that might be available to you will depend on the facts surrounding the forklift accident, so it is important that you speak with a qualified forklift accident attorney in Kingston right away.
+The attorneys at Basch & Keegan LLP are experienced and will aggressively litigate your case to maximize your recovery.

 Call Us Today if You Have Been Injured in a Forklift Accident

-Only an experienced forklift accident attorney can properly advise you of your rights and olf the next steps to take on your case.
-The attorneys at Basch & Keegan are ready to speak with you about your forklift accident case.
-Contact Basch & Keegantoday for a free consultation.
+Only an experienced Kingston forklift accident lawyer can properly advise you of your rights and of the next steps to take on your case.
+The attorneys at Basch & Keegan LLP are ready to speak with you about your forklift accident case.